|

 that he

-from the direction of Stratford airport in the south end of town,
+was walking from the direction of Stratford airport in the south

-but it seemed like he hadn’t been too conscious for miles or days,
+end of town, but it seemed like he hadn’t been too conscious for

-if he had been flown across the ocean.
-The transport plane had landed
+miles or days, if he had been flown across the ocean.
+The transport

-on the runway, let him out wordlessly, and taken off again.
-The
+plane had landed on the runway, let him out wordlessly, and taken

-others barely had looked up from their kips laid out cabin floor.
+off again.
+The others barely had looked up from their kips laid

-radio communications shack seemed like the den at home where he
+Even the radio communications shack seemed like the den at home

-morning sun was not yet risen above the drab white-cloud ceiling,
+sun was not yet risen above the drab white-cloud ceiling, but shone

-kicking his way through the rubble, discarded cardboard and wooden
+He was kicking his way through the rubble, discarded cardboard and

-delivery crates.
-Less than a mile yet to walk, he was still not
+wooden delivery crates.
+Less than a mile yet to walk, he was still

 by the Meat & Produce - Night Delivery Entrance.

-there, son.
-Where're you going?"
-The man was holding
+“Hey there, son.
+Where're you going?”
+The man was holding a rifle

-was keeping a vigil, an even tone of voice, not much older than
+Someone was keeping a vigil, an even tone of voice, not much older

-up the stream by Brewster's Pond ...I was stationed in Europe and
+“Yeah, up the stream by Brewster's Pond ...I was stationed in Europe

 not to mention "military intelligence" or "Co-IntelPro.")